Skip to content

 Climate change and the future of wine

 Current projections suggest that if global temperatures rise by two degrees, up to 70% of wine-producing regions could be affected.
-The challenges vary by location.
-Australia may face extreme heat, while Northern Europe could see wetter summers, spring frosts and stronger winds.
+The challenges vary by location, from extreme heat in Australia to wetter summers, spring frosts and stronger winds across Northern Europe.

 Small choices can make a big difference